jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

  * Make sure you don't have an open MinGW32 window where you ran `make monitor` or `make monitor flash` when you launch the "flash" build target from within Eclipse.
 If you get what appears to be an "access denied" error in Eclipse involving the serial port, this is almost certainly the REAL problem.

  * If you're running Windows and `make flash` times out, go back into `make menuconfig` and make sure your serial port looks like `COM4` (port number will vary, depending upon how Windows decides to enumerate your USB COM ports).
 If your serial port name begins with a forward-slash (as in, `/dev/tty`), it's wrong... find out the COMxx name of the USB serial port assigned to your ESP32 by Windows using Device Manager, and change it to that.
-I remember that in my case, ESP-IDF incorrectly defaulted to something like /dev/usbserial or something to that effect.
+Just to be perfectly clear, if Windows assigns the ESP32's USB serial port to "COM4", the name of your serial port in "make menuconfig" is going to **literally** be `COM4`, not some funky hybrid like `/dev/COM4`.

  * If you have the COM port set up correctly & `make flash` STILL times out, try *this* to forcibly keep the board in bootloader mode and prevent anything you might have already flashed to the board from taking control:
   1. Unplug the USB cable from your ESP32 board.